vipul2802/o365hq.com/content/blog/Secure Single sign-on (SSO) between domains with Azure Active Directory B2C.md

 highlights:

--   Office commercial products and cloud services revenue increased 10% (up 8% in constant currency) driven by Office 365 commercial revenue growth of 38% (up 35% in constant currency)
+-   Office commercial products and cloud services revenue increased 10% (up 8% in constant currency) driven by Microsoft 365 commercial revenue growth of 38% (up 35% in constant currency)
--   Office consumer products and cloud services revenue increased 8% (up 6% in constant currency) and Office 365 consumer subscribers increased to 31.4 million
+-   Office consumer products and cloud services revenue increased 8% (up 6% in constant currency) and Microsoft 365 consumer subscribers increased to 31.4 million
 -   LinkedIn revenue increased 37% (up 34% in constant currency) with continued acceleration in engagement highlighted by LinkedIn